 Avoid pinching because the boat relies on forward movement to create flow over the foils.
 Once flow detaches from the foils the boat will start to slide sideways so foot off get the flow going.
 As you accelerate steer up slightly by moving your weight to leeward.

-This is an ongoing procedure and, in a lull, move weight to weather to steer down to accelerate and then repeat.
+This is an ongoing procedure.
+In a lull, move weight to weather to steer down to accelerate and then repeat.

 Keep the crew out of the slot and keep the boat flat unless using weight to steer.

-If you have good boat speed, standard tactical situations should be approached aggressively in most conditions, but light-air tactics demand more conservatism and greater anticipation.
+If you have good boat speed, standard tactical situations should be approached aggressively in most conditions.
+Light-air tactics demand more conservatism and greater anticipation.

-In many instances, you can actually gain distance when you dip a starboard tacker because of the speed you generate when bearing off.
-On the other tack, don’t be afraid to wave an approaching port tacker across if it looks like they might tack on your lee bow to avoid you.
+You can actually gain distance when you dip a starboard tacker because of the speed you generate when bearing off.
+Don’t be afraid to wave a port tacker across if it looks like they might tack on your lee bow.

-Obviously, a massive shift would be an exception to this rule if the shift were to last a substantial length of time.
+A massive shift would be an exception if the shift were to last a substantial length of time.